hashicorp/terraform/website/source/docs/provisioners/chef.html.markdown

   provisioner.

 * `skip_register (boolean)` - (Optional) Skip the registration of Chef Client on the remote machine.
-This assumes Chef Client is already registered when you run the `chef` provisioner.
+This assumes Chef Client is already registered and the private key (`client.pem`) is available in the default Chef configuration directory when you run the `chef` provisioner.

 * `ssl_verify_mode (string)` - (Optional) Use to set the verify mode for Chef Client HTTPS